 - Aim to keep your blood sugar level in the 65 to 90 range at all times.

-- If your number goes above that, narrow down what food caused it and eliminate them from your diet.
+- If your number goes above that, narrow down what food caused it and/or eliminate it from your diet.